TheSarfaraz/thesarfaraz.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/assets/images/bio-photo.jpg"
+  image: "/assets/images/data_science_shutterstock_shutterstock_Trueffelpix"
+toc: false
 ---

 I'm a Data Scientist trying to be an expert in Data Science and Machine Learning.